kyma-project/kyma/docs/backup/08-02-restore-backup.md

 ## Prerequisites

-To use the restore functionality, download and install the [Velero CLI](https://github.com/heptio/velero/releases/tag/v1.2.0).
+To use the restore functionality, download and install the [Velero CLI](https://github.com/heptio/velero/releases/tag/v1.2.0) based on the `appVersion` in [Chart.yaml](https://github.com/kyma-project/kyma/tree/master/resources/backup/Chart.yaml).

 ## Steps